 - Commercial Law (Commercial Paper or Secured Transactions)

 The Multistate Bar Examination (MBE) is the multiple choice part of the Ohio Bar exam.
-The MBE is a six hour, two hundred question multiple choice examination covering Contracts, Torts, Constitutional Law, Criminal Law, Criminal Procedure, Evidence, and Real Property.
-While Civil Procedure is not specifically tested on the MBE now, understanding of general principles of motion practice is important.
-Civil Procedure will be added to the exam in February, 2015.
+The MBE is a 6 hour, multiple choice, 200 question examination covering Contracts, Torts, Constitutional Law, Criminal Law, Criminal Procedure, Civil Procedure, Evidence, and Real Property.

 The Multistate Performance Test (MPT) is a closed universe writing test.
-The applicant is given a problem that replicates an assignment that might be given to a first year associate in a law firm or government agency.
-The MPT problem provides necessary law and facts in the forms that a lawyer might find them, e.g., cases, statutes, witness statements, newspaper articles, letters, and client interviews.
-The applicant is required to use only the law provided in the problem.
+Applicants are given a problem that replicates an assignment that might be given to a first-year associate in a law firm or government agency.
+The MPT problem provides necessary law and facts in the forms that a lawyer might find them (e.g., cases, statutes, witness statements, newspaper articles, letters, and client interviews).
+You are required to use only the law provided in the problem.
 You must finish the problem in 90 minutes, and it can range from drafting a contract, to writing a brief, memorandum, or client letter.

-The MPRE is a multiple choice examination that tests your knowledge of the rules of professional conduct for lawyers and judges.
-It is a sixty question, two hour and five minute, multiple choice examination.
-The MPRE is based on the ABA Model Code of Professional Conduct, ABA Model Code of Judicial Conduct and controlling constitutional decisions.
+The Multistate Professional Responsibility Exam (MPRE) is a multiple choice examination that tests one's knowledge of the rules of professional conduct for lawyers and judges.
+It is a 125 minute, multiple choice, 60 question examination.
+The MPRE is based on the ABA Model Rules of Professional Conduct , ABA Model Code of Judicial Conduct , and controlling constitutional decisions.
 It can be taken any time during law school, and even after you’ve taken the bar examination.
-Most people take the MPRE after taking the law school course Legal Profession - Law 643.
+Many people take the MPRE after taking the Cleveland-Marshall College of Law course Legal Profession - Law 643.
 Students are strongly encouraged to complete the MPRE requirement during law school.